OriginProtocol/origin/DEVELOPMENT.md

     docker-compose stop
 ```

-⚠️ When docker builds an image, part of the build process is `npm install`,
+⚠️ When docker builds an image, part of the build process is `yarn install`,
 meaning that dependent packages from `package.json` are built into the image.
 This image is immutable.
 Running `docker-compose up` creates a container for the
 image and a volume where any changes are stored.
 Running `docker-compose down`